Xeparrot/xeparrot/documentation/source/source/index.html.md

 ## Overwrite the generated files

-Overwrite the default generated stubs to be used when generating modules.
+Overwrite the default generated stubs to be used when generating xemodules.
 This can be useful to customise the output of different files.

 Key: `stubs`